BYUignite/ODT/README.md

 * [Cantera](http://cantera.org): open-source suite of tools for problems involving chemical kinetics, thermodynamics, and transport.
 * Yaml: input file format.
 This installation is conveniently built into the ODT build process.
 * Cmake 3.12 or higher
+* Boost 1.55 or higher
+* LAPACK 3.1 or higher
 * (OPTIONAL) Doxygen: builds documentation.

 ### Post-processing #############